diyclassics/diyclassics.github.io/calendar.md

 # Calendar

+### August 2017
+- 8.9.17 Poster: *Digital Approaches to Latin Vocabulary Learning*.
+2017 Annual Meeting of the Classical Association of the Atlantic States.
+Marriott East.
+New York, NY.

 ### October 2017
 - 10.6.17 Panel: *Digital Approaches to Latin Vocabulary Learning*.
 2017 Annual Meeting of the Classical Association of the Atlantic States.
 Marriott East.
 New York, NY.
 - 10.6.17 Talk: *Latin in Unusual Places*.
 2017 Annual Meeting of the Classical Association of the Atlantic States.
 Marriott East.
 New York, NY.<!--- [[abstract]](../amor-belli){:.cv-link}--->